 Note 2: For Households with Limited English Proficiency, the low and low medium categories have the same value in Kitsap and Pierce counties.
 There are more census tracts in those places estimated to have 0 households with limited English proficiency than the number of tracts in the low quintile category.
 The values for the low and low medium categories were averaged.

-Note 3: Data for people with a disability and for households with limited English proficiency are only available starting in 2012 and 2016, respectively.
+Note 3: Data for households with limited English proficiency are only available starting in 2016.

 Insights & Analysis